 - Provide course materials for approval

-For more information regarding dual enrollment, please contact us at 855-GCU-LOPE.
+For more information regarding dual enrollment, contact 855-GCU-LOPE.